 Calculates the total development impact fee that is due with the building permit application.

-Collects the land use description and other data for this particular application to monitor land use data within the City.
+Collects the land use description and other utility data for this particular application to monitor land use data within the City.

-Transmits the fee information to the Finance Department for appropriate accounting.
+Transmits the fee information to the Finance Department and the utility data to Public Works for appropriate accounting.

 Receipts and disbursements of the proceeds of development impact fees are managed in accordance with the normal system of accounting and financial controls.
-In addition, the Community Development Director or his/her designee has a responsibility to verify that the appropriate development impact fee account has been identified when funds for each construction project in the PFIP are encumbered.
+In addition, the Community Development Director or his/her designee has a responsibility to verify that the appropriate development impact fee account has been identified when funds for each development project are encumbered.
 This review responsibility is particularly important in those instances where fees at different levels are collected in different geographic financing zones.
 Accounts are maintained contemporaneously on a transaction-by-transaction basis to assure that a proper accounting can be made and that there is a visible, understandable audit trail for the use of all development impact fees.

 Expenditures and Reimbursements